bitnami/charts/bitnami/ejbca/README.md

 ### To 14.0.0

-This major release bumps the and MariaDB chart version to [18.x.x](https://github.com/bitnami/charts/pull/24804); no major issues are expected during the upgrade.
+This major release bumps the MariaDB chart version to [18.x.x](https://github.com/bitnami/charts/pull/24804); no major issues are expected during the upgrade.

 ### To 13.0.0